How To Build An Empire Without Ads (And What To Spend Your Time & Money On Instead)

 That means that MY people - my ideal audience (a badass business babe who love to break the rules) is not clicking on those ads anyway.

-Since day 1, I knew that the key to building my business online wasn’t going to be hustling and scraping for each, individual follower and friend - but was going to be based on building relationships with people who already had an audience of people who could benefit from what I have to offer.
+Since day 1, I knew that the key to building my business online wasn’t going to be hustling and scraping for each, individual follower and friend.
+Instead, it was going to be based on building relationships with people who already had an audience of people who could benefit from what I have to offer.
 We're talking about being smart and strategic and leveraging your skills.

 I was starting from absolute scratch - but I wasn’t feeling discouraged like “OH MY GOSH I AM STARTING FROM ZERO THERE IS NOTHING OH DESPAIR!” precisely because I saw other people in my niche with audiences, and I figured I could, in a matter of time and by being EXTREMELY generous and giving, build relationships with those people and get that awesome, “best friends” introduction to their fans too, which would then eventually become my fans.

-I knew from the start this would be the quickest way to build my own audience, by tapping into other ones that are similar to the people I was looking to serve, help and connect with.
+I knew from the start that the quickest way to build my own audience was by tapping into other ones that are similar to the people I was looking to serve, help and connect with.